CodeCharlieCode/Manage-Your-Monies/README.md

 ---

-Manage Your monies is a web application for creating and storing transactions.
-The app is intended to be used a budgeting tool as well as a spending tracker.
+Manage Your Monies is a web application that can be used for creating and storing transactions.
+The app functions as a budgeting tool and a spending tracker.

 ---
 <b>Key Features</b>